-Planting and Care for Liatris Species
+Planting and Care for Agave attenuata

-- Plant in soil with good drainage.
+- Plant in sandy or loamy soil or gravel with good drainage.

 We always carry beautiful potted arrangements for the table, as well as the stylish and contemporary pots for those who prefer to make their own.